 It may be challenging, but life as a vet is likely to be fast-paced, varied and interesting.
-Every day you could be working with different animals, researching new areas or helping out on large-scale projects in unique environments.
+You could be working with different animals every day, researching new areas or helping out on large-scale projects in unique environments.

 3. Learn in expert facilities